What are the three biggest issues facing your school district? How will you address them?

 What is the most important thing you can do as a school board member to improve student achievement?

-Do you favor adding any academic, sports or extracurricular programs?
+Do you favor adding any academic, sports or extracurricular programs, facilities or facility upgrades?
 Why or why not?
 What curriculum changes would you suggest?

 If funding became so tight that programs would need to be cut, how would you decide?
 What would be a priority?